hugomilan/tlmbht/README.md

  Free for educational, research and non-profit purposes.
 Refer to the license file for details.
 ***

 This README file provides instructions in how to obtain the software tlmbht and provides a brief description about it.
-If you want to know more about tlmbht and the theory behind it see [Why should I use the tlmbht](https://github.com/hugomilan/tlmbht/wiki/Why-should-I-use-the-tlmbht?).
+If you want to know more about tlmbht and the theory behind it see [Why should I use the tlmbht](https://github.com/hugomilan/tlmbht/wiki/Why-should-I-use-the-tlmbht?) and the [Wiki](https://github.com/hugomilan/tlmbht/wiki).

-What is it?
-Why this software?
-Why TLM?
-How do I use it?
-How precise is it?

 ## Installation
 ### Option 1